Five police officers indicted for 2019 asphyxiation death of man after music festival

 He was taken to Grady Memorial Hospital, where doctors found he was suffering from respiratory failure, renal failure, anoxic brain injury, cardiac arrest, and acute blood loss anaemia.

 Mr Rodriguez died at the hospital two days later.
-His death was subsequently ruled homicide by asphyxiation by the state medical examiner.
+The state medical examiner subsequently ruled his death was homicide by asphyxiation.

 The five officers were indicted by a grand jury on one count each of malice murder, two counts of felony murder, and one count of aggravated assault.